What is Mydriasis (Dilated Pupils)?

 When a person consumes or abuses drugs, other symptoms, such as tachycardia (fast heart rate) and nausea, may be present.

 Mydriasis can occur because of an underlying brain disease or traumatic brain injury.
+Eye diseases are not usually the cause of mydriasis.

 If you experience pupillary dilation and a headache, it is important to seek medical help immediately.
 While the case may be benign, doctors will need to rule out any possible serious intracranial problem.